Sangarshanan/sangarshanan.github.io/_posts/2020-01-22-meme-making.md

 Find them on <https://www.reddit.com/r/okbuddyretard/>

-I hope this was a colossal waste of everyones time...
+I hope this was a colossal waste of time...
 That was the goal